snplugins/snplugins.github.io/README.md

 # Usage

-Go to `Preferences` - `General` - `Advanced Settings`, then paste the URL with "ext.json" to `Install Custom Extension` text box.
+Go to `Preferences` - `General` - `Advanced Settings`, paste the URL with "ext.json" to `Install Custom Extension` text box.
 Then click `Install` button to proceed the plugins' installation on your own workspace.

 # Something Else